gohugoio/hugo/docs/content/overview/quickstart.md

 ## Step 2.
 Build the Docs

-Hugo has it's own example site which happens to also be the documentation site you are reading right now.
+Hugo has its own example site which happens to also be the documentation site you are reading right now.

 Follow the following steps: